Physical Education

 PE in Year 7

-Pupils will build upon and embed the fundamental skills learnt in the Primary PE curriculum, to become more competent and confident in their techniques and skills, applying them to different sports, activities and subjects.
-Focus lies within four key developmental areas: personal, physical, social and thinking.
+Pupils build upon and embed the fundamental skills learnt in the Primary PE curriculum, to become more competent and confident in their techniques and skills, applying them to different sports, activities and subjects.
+Focus lies within four key developmental areas: personal, physical, social and cognitive and this is achieved through the following sporting activities: Fundamental movements, OAA, Dance, Boccia, Gymnastics, Fitness, Tag Rugby, Cycling, Cricket, Roundnet, Athletics, Pickleball, and Dodgeball .
+Commando Joes continues to feature during KS3 building on character education and offering a diverse range of cross curricular links.

-Pupils will begin to make the shift from teacher lead practice to taking responsibility and ownership of their own learning, assessing their effort levels through the introduction of Rate of Perceived Exertion (RPE), selecting suitable challenges, collaborating with peers to adapt and begin to make better decisions.
-They will begin to use these skills in a range of sports within athletics, gymnastics and dance, team sports, net and racquet as well as striking and fielding
+Pupils begin to make the shift from teacher lead practice to taking responsibility and ownership of their own learning, assessing their effort levels through the introduction of Rate of Perceived Exertion (RPE), selecting suitable challenges, collaborating with peers to adapt and begin to make better decisions.

 PE in Year 8

 Pupils will build upon the prosocial behaviours they began to look at in year 7.
-The focus remains on the four key developmental areas: personal, physical, social and thinking.
-They will have a greater understanding of the high expectations placed upon them and share their thoughts, opinions and reflections with peers to help progress their and their classmates performances and skills.
+The focus remains on the four key developmental areas: personal, physical, social and cognitive.
+They aim to have a greater understanding of the high expectations placed upon them and share their thoughts, opinions and reflections with peers to help progress their own and their classmates’ performances and skills.
+Commando Joes continues to feature as part of the PE curriculum.

-They will learn to maintain positive attitudes in difficult situations, when working with others they wouldn’t ordinarily chose to work with and while receiving constructive feedback from peers, using this to make better judgements and decisions.
-They will use these skills in a range of sports within athletics, gymnastics and dance, team sports, net and racquet as well as striking and fielding.
+They learn to maintain positive attitudes in difficult situations, when working with others they wouldn’t ordinarily choose to work with and while receiving constructive feedback from peers, using this to make better judgements and decisions.
+They use these skills in a range of sports including Netball, OAA, Dance, New Age Kurling, Fitness, Gymnastics, Tag Rugby, Cycling, Cricket, Ultimate Frisbee, Roundnet, Athletics, Tennis and Rounders.

 PE in Year 9

-Pupils will build upon the personal and social development within the context of physical education already established in year 8.
-The focus remains on the four key developmental areas: personal, physical, social and thinking.
+Pupils build upon the personal and social development within the context of physical education already established in year 8.
+The focus remains on the four key developmental areas: personal, physical, social and cognitive.
+This is the final year that Commando Joe’s features within the PE curriculum, as students demonstrate their ability to collaborate effectively to solve problems.

-Students will develop a stronger, deeper work ethic and understanding, with consistency in resilience, respect, determination and skill, while beginning to encourage others to participate, learn and succeed.
-They will use these skills in a range of sports within athletics, gymnastics and dance, team sports, net and racquet as well as striking and fielding.
+Students develop a stronger, deeper work ethic and understanding, with consistency in resilience, respect, determination and skill, while beginning to encourage others to participate, learn and succeed.
+They use these skills in a range of sports including 3v3 Basketball, OAA, Hockey, Seated Volleyball, Fitness, Gymnastics, Football, Ultimate Frisbee, Danish Longball, Tag Rugby, Roundnet, Athletics, Volleyball and Kinball.

 PE in Year 10

 The aim is for pupils to recognise their potential.
-Pupils will not only take responsibility for their own learning but for their peers too as they analyse performances and offer feedback, communicate more confidently both verbally and physically and begin to lead and orgnaise activities.
+Pupils will not only take responsibility for their own learning but for their peers too as they analyse performances and offer feedback, communicate more confidently both verbally and physically and begin to lead and organise activities.
 They will be familiar with the use of RPE to guarantee they get out of lessons what they put in.
+Pupils begin to recognise activities available to them in the local community in preparation for adulthood and life after Collingwood, with PE lessons taking place off school site at the local sports centre, as well as walks and cycle rides around the local area.

 PE in Year 11

-Students will enjoy weekly sessions down at the local leisure centre to become familiar with the facilities and opportunities available to them outside of Collingwood.
+Students continue to enjoy weekly sessions down at the local Sports Centre to become familiar with the facilities and opportunities available to them outside of Collingwood.
 They will walk to and from the Leisure Centre to not only enhance cardiovascular fitness but to also promote independent travel, preparing them for adult life.
 They will continue to focus on the three key areas of Head (cognitive thinking), Heart (personal and social development) and Hands (fitness, tactics and competition) with much emphasis being placed on leadership, responsibility and ownership.
+This is achieved through the following activities: walking, Fitness, Basketball, Ultimate Frisbee, Tag Rugby, Hockey, Boxing, Pickleball, Badminton, Table Tennis, Tchoukball, Kinball, Guided Cycle Rides, Volleyball Football, Athletics, Target Games, Cricket and Tennis.

-They will think tactically, making regular adaptations to games and activities based on the team makeup, intrinsic and extrinsic variables and overcome challenges and problems in collaboration.
-They will learn to be resilient and take ownership of results and use intrinsic and extrinsic feedback to set goals.
+They think tactically, making regular adaptations to games and activities based on the team makeup, intrinsic and extrinsic variables and overcome challenges and problems in collaboration.
+They also learn to be resilient and take ownership of results and use intrinsic and extrinsic feedback to set goals.